Hamiltonian thermodynamics on symplectic manifolds: Symplectic geometry of thermodynamics

 In this section, we shall describe the rich geometric structure of thermodynamics within the framework of symplectic geometry, essentially following up on the closely-related developments reported earlier \cite{new5,new10}.
 The starting point is the first law of thermodynamics which involves the fundamental equation.
-If \(q^i\) with \(i \in \{1,2,\cdots,n\}\) denote the thermodynamic variables which are the arguments of the fundamental equation \(\Phi = \Phi(q^i)\), then the first law of thermodynamics is summarized by where \(p_i\) are the `thermodynamic' conjugate variables.
-Thus, comparing with the relation (\ref{Lagrangianlocal}), one may conclude that (\ref{Firstlawgeneral}) describes a Lagrangian submanifold of a symplectic manifold with the symplectic two-form \(\omega = dq^i \wedge dp_i\).
-The coordinates on this Lagrangian submanifold are \(q^i\) and the variables \((q^i,p_i)\) may be understood as Darboux coordinates near a point.
-The fundamental equation \(\Phi = \Phi(q^i)\) generates this Lagrangian submanifold which physically corresponds to the space of equilibrium states.
+If $q^i$ with $i \in \{1,2,\cdots,n\}$ denote the thermodynamic variables which are the arguments of the fundamental equation $\Phi = \Phi(q^i)$, then the first law of thermodynamics is summarized by\footnote{As mentioned in footnote-(1), we will refer to statements like (\ref{Firstlawgeneral}) as the first law of thermodynamics.
+In our construction, their role is to supply the constitutive relations allowing the restriction to Lagrangian submanifolds.} where $p_i$ are the `thermodynamic' conjugate variables.
+Thus, comparing with the relation (\ref{Lagrangianlocal}), one may conclude that (\ref{Firstlawgeneral}) describes a Lagrangian submanifold of a symplectic manifold with the symplectic two-form $\omega = dq^i \wedge dp_i$.
+The coordinates on this Lagrangian submanifold are $q^i$ and the variables $(q^i,p_i)$ may be understood as Darboux coordinates near a point.
+The fundamental equation $\Phi = \Phi(q^i)$ generates this Lagrangian submanifold which physically corresponds to the space of equilibrium states.
 Thus, let us make the following proposition:

-\begin{prop} Thermodynamic equilibrium states are described (locally) by points on a Lagrangian submanifold of a symplectic manifold with the thermodynamic potential being the generator of this submanifold. \end{prop}
+\begin{prop} Thermodynamic equilibrium states are described (locally) by points on a Lagrangian submanifold of a symplectic manifold with the thermodynamic potential as the generator of this submanifold. \end{prop}

-Alternatively, one can begin with a description where one has a certain finite number of externally-controllable thermodynamic variables \(q^i\) which may be thought of as being the local coordinates on some open subset of \(\mathbb{R}^n\).
-Then, given an appropriate potential function \(\Phi = \Phi(q^i)\) (typically dictated by statistical mechanics), the space of equilibrium states can be interpreted as a Lagrangian submanifold of a symplectic manifold which locally appears as \(T^* \mathbb{R}^n\) with the symplectic two-form \(\omega = dq^i \wedge dp_i\) such that \(p_i\) are the corresponding induced fiber coordinates on the cotangent bundle.
+Alternatively, one can begin with a description where one has a certain finite number of externally-controllable thermodynamic variables $q^i$ which may be thought of as being the local coordinates in some open subset of $\mathbb{R}^n$.
+Then, given an appropriate potential function $\Phi = \Phi(q^i)$ (typically dictated by statistical mechanics), the space of equilibrium states can be interpreted as a Lagrangian submanifold of a symplectic manifold which locally appears as $T^* \mathbb{R}^n$ with the symplectic two-form $\omega = dq^i \wedge dp_i$ such that $p_i$ are the corresponding induced fiber coordinates on the cotangent bundle.
 We will therefore define a thermodynamic system as follows: